bplmaps/lmec-main-site/content/articles/an-atlas-of-my-hometown-georeferencing-familiar-places.md

 Using the familiar historic houses of Ipswich was very helping for georeferencing - but there’s also a caveat that prevented me from relying on it too much.
 In Ipswich, sometimes houses moved.
 The most famous example would be the 17th century Whipple House, which is conspicuously absent from the South Main Green on the \[1910 map\].
 The house was actually moved to it’s current location from across the river in 1927 in order to preserve it.

 Occasionally I would look for houses that I knew were built before 1910 only to discover that they weren’t in the same location on the Atlas.
-There are a number of historic houses along this stretch of \[East Street\] now called Jeffrey’s Neck Road that I was familiar with, but upon consulting my local historical societies website, I learned that they were actually moved to their current locations in the 40s or 50s.
+There are a number of historic houses along this stretch of {{<popup src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:r207xc30h/7572,4530,2092,1973/full/0/default.jpg" >}} East Street{{/<popup>}}now called Jeffrey’s Neck Road that I was familiar with, but upon consulting my local historical societies website, I learned that they were actually moved to their current locations in the 40s or 50s.
 Talk about complicated!

 Look for Ghosts in the Landscape